 Try to find original memories, not heavy if possible, since you’re probably traveling with little luggage.
 Also, try to support the local economy by getting home with your products that have been originally made on the island.

-Once your shopping is done, stroll the paths overlooking the Caldera, discover the art galleries, the colorful churches, and the picture-perfect landscape in this area of Santorini.
+Once you’ve finished shopping, stroll the paths overlooking the Caldera and discover the art galleries, the colorful churches, and the picture-perfect landscape in this area of Santorini.

-Among the churches to see in Fira, don’t miss the beautiful bright colors of Santorini’s Catholic Church, the Cathedral of Saint John the Baptist.
-This small but very picturesque building is also close to the Archaeological Museum, totally worth a visit if you’re interested in the past of the island.
+Among the churches to see in Fira, donโt miss the beautiful bright colors of Santoriniโs Catholic Church and the Cathedral of Saint John the Baptist.
+This small but very picturesque building is also close to the Archaeological Museum, totally worth a visit if you’re interested in the island’s past.

-I know it is still early for sunset after lunch, but there’s a lot to see in Oia, and getting there on time is never a bad idea.
-To reach the village, you can take the bus departing from Fira’s bus station, and it will take you at least a good half an hour to get to Oia, besides, the bus is usually crowded and stops several times before reaching its destination.
+It’s probably still early for sunset, but there’s a lot to see in Oia, and getting there on time is never a bad idea.
+To reach the village, you can take the bus departing from Fira’s bus station.
+It will take you at least a good half an hour to get to Oia.
+Besides, the bus is usually crowded and stops several times before reaching its destination.

 Once in Oia, take some time to stroll along the pretty alleys of the magnificent little village.
 If you love photography, arriving early might be the best decision you’ve made today.
 There’s so much to see and discover in Oia that trust me, your shutter won’t take a break!

-A couple of hours before sunset (yes, a good 2 hours, at least!) start looking for the best place to witness the sunset.
-Most tourists go to the ruins of Oia’s Old Castle and the place gets crowded.
-The castle of Agios Nikolaos is an old fortress from the 15th century and it’s probably the best place to witness the sun setting over Oia.
+A couple of hours before sunset (yes, a good two hours, at least!), start looking for the best place to witness the sunset.
+Most tourists go to the ruins of Oia’s Old Castle, and it gets crowded.
+The castle of Agios Nikolaos is an old fortress from the 15th century, and it’s probably the best place to witness the sun setting over Oia.

 More Time?
 Spend the Night in Santorini

-Unless you change your mind in the middle of August, the peak of the season, finding a place to stay for just one night or two shouldn’t be a big deal.
+Finding a place to stay for just one night or two shouldn’t be a big deal unless you change your mind in the middle of August, the peak of the season.
 Check these places according to your budget.

-Budget: Samson’s Village is located in Perissa, and it offers quality accommodation for fair prices.
+- Samsonโs Village is a budget hotel in Perissa that offers quality accommodation for fair prices.

-Splurge like never before: Andronis Luxury Suites in Oia is the perfect place to pamper your sense.
+- Andronis Luxury Suites in Oia is the perfect place to pamper your senses.

 Two Days in Santorini